 HOW to refer to a StudentStudents have the right to choose if and when to reveal their disability.
 If they do not reveal, then instructors should respect their privacy and not ask them directly.
 Instructors can say something like, “I see you are really struggling in my class, is there something I can do to help?”
 Then if the student says, “I am really having trouble reading, I just can’t seem to get the information,” the instructor can refer the student to a number of support services and include Disability Support Services in that list of places.

 Course Syllabus StatementBaltimore City Community College is committed to providing students with a documented disability an equal opportunity to pursue a college education.
 Efforts will be made to meet requests for reasonable accommodations for those eligible under the Americans with Disabilities Act Amendments Act (ADA) of 2008, the Rehabilitation Act of 1973 and Section 504.
 Students with disabilities are encouraged to contact the Disability Support Services Center (410-462-8585 or DSSC@bccc.edu) to discuss accommodations.
 Once reasonable accommodations are determined, it is the student’s responsibility to present the accommodation form from DSSC to their professors.

-Additional InformationFor additional information about Disability Support Services Center please go to www.bccc.edu, life at BCCC then the Disability Support Services link.
+Additional InformationFor additional information about the Disability Support Services Center, please visit the Disability Support Services web page.
 For information on accommodations, a wide range of case studies, frequently asked questions and general resources, visit The Faculty Room at www.washington.edu/doit/Faculty/